apache/calcite-avatica-go/site/develop/avatica-go.md

 ### Set up
 1. Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).

-2. From the root of the repository, run `DEV=true docker-compose up --build`.
+2. From the root of the repository, run `docker-compose run dev`.

+3. After terminating the container, stop all the containers and remove them using: `docker-compose down`

 ## Testing
 The test suite takes around 4 minutes to run if you run both the Avatica HSQLDB and Apache Phoenix tests.

 ### Easy way
 1. Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).

-2. From the root of the repository, run `docker-compose up --build --abort-on-container-exit`.
+2. From the root of the repository, run `docker-compose run test`.

+3. After the tests complete, stop all the containers and remove them using: `docker-compose down`

 ### Manual set up
 1. Install [Go](https://golang.org/doc/install).